YutakaAoki/KeyTool/Readme.txt

                            target of this project to build.
                            But this file is distributed as prebuilt style from git dowonload site.

-Since keytool.dex is distributed as prebuilt style from git dowonload site, you can test it without any building steps from source codes.
+Since keytool.dex is distributed as prebuilt style from git download site, you can test it without any building steps from source codes.